 Attention: If you submit an urgent appeal while your application has been rejected as "inadmissible" ("unzulässig") under the Dublin regulation, your six-month transfer period will start over.
 Make sure to seek advice from a lawyer in advance.

 If there is no time to talk to a counselling centre or a lawyer, you can personally go to the competent administrative court and file your complaint in writing or orally.
-You can find complaint sample forms here (for a simple rejection), here (for rejection as "inadmissible"), and here (for rejection as "obviously unfounded").
+You can download complaint sample forms for simple rejection, rejection as "inadmissible", and rejection as "obviously unfounded" and fill and submit it to the court.
 The relevant administrative court is specified in the rejection notice you receive from the BAMF.
 At each administrative court, there is a legal expert ("Rechtsantragstelle") who can help you with the complaint.
 Keep in mind that despite filing the claim, you still need to go to a lawyer.
 You now have two weeks to explain to the court why BAMF's decision is incorrect, and you require the assistant of a lawyer to do so.

 In the case of "simple" rejection or when your urgent appeal has been accepted, you must not be deported during the court proceedings.
 Before the court concludes your case, you may keep your temporary residence permit ("Aufenthaltsgestattung") and continue to receive asylum seeker benefits.
 It often takes a long time before the court decides.
 You may have to wait for a year or more.